UniversalDependencies/docs/_en-overview/specific-syntax.md

 When the multiword expression is composed of more than two words, all non-head words attach directly to the head, in a flat structure.

 Decisions about what should be annotated as a multiword expression are difficult due to the fact that such expressions exist in a continuous spectrum between phrases built via fully productive rules on the one hand, and fixed lexicalized expressions on the other.
-A series of criteria can be used to rule out the `mwe` label: optionality of one word in the construction; meaning compositionality;  availability of variants in which one of the words is substituted.
+A series of criteria can be used to rule out the `fixed` label: optionality of one word in the construction; meaning compositionality;  availability of variants in which one of the words is substituted.

 The `compound` relation, on the other hand, can be used freely to represent productive phrase-building.
 The difference is that `compound` is used when a string of words joined together are analyzed as a single lexical unit that behaves as a head (i.e., an X^0 node) rather than as a constituent (i.e., an XP node) in the sentence.